redpesk-core/sec-lsm-manager/docs/Usage.md

 > An id can only be composed of alpha numeric character, '-' and '_'.
 It must also be composed of at least two characters.

-We will then qualify the different files of our application :
+We will then qualify the different files of our application:

 ```c
 sec_lsm_manager_add_path(sec_lsm_manager, "/opt/demo-app/", type_id);